Wildlife of Spain: Biodiversity

-Amongst European countries, Spain has one of the highest degrees of biodiversity; this is because of its four varied, major biogeographic regions, Atlantic, Alpine, Mediterranean and Macaronesian, and the country is considered to be one of the world's biodiversity hotspots.
+Among European countries, Spain has one of the highest degrees of biodiversity; this is because of its four varied, major biogeographic regions, Atlantic, Alpine, Mediterranean and Macaronesian, and the country is considered to be one of the world's biodiversity hotspots.
 In connection with Natura 2000, a European Union initiative, 27% of the country is included in national parks, wildlife reserves and other protected areas.

 Flora

 Including the mainland and the island groups, Spain has eight to nine thousand species of vascular plants, more than any other country in Europe.
 Between 20 and 25% of these are endemic to the country and a higher proportion of these are threatened than in any other European country.
 Although there are no endemic plant families mainland Spain has 822 endemic species, and the Balearic Islands 103.

 Most of the plateaus, valleys and plains of the interior used to be clad in sclerophyllous and semi-deciduous forests.
 These were dominated by holm oak and cork oak, with wild olive and carob in the south, but only remnants of this natural vegetation remain.
 Much of this terrain is now covered with dense shrubland known as maquis, with scattered low trees, bushes and herbaceous plants.
 Stone pine and maritime pine are dominant on sandy soils, and Aleppo pine, Kermes oak and juniper in limestone areas.

 At higher altitudes, the Pyrenean oak is dominant up to about 1500 m above which Scots pine and juniper take over.
 In the river valleys, only remnants remain of the natural deciduous woodland of willow, poplar, alder, ash and elm.
 The coastal part of northwestern Spain has plentiful deciduous forests dominated by common oak, lime, chestnut, elm, ash, maple and hazel, and where the tree cover is lacking, heather and gorse.
 Some parts in the southeast of the country have a form of subtropical steppe vegetation.

-There are some grass species that occur in the entire Spanish territory, including the archipielagoes, such as the dryopteris filix, arum italicum (of the same genus than the adder's meat), borage, lamb's quarters, Bermuda grass, Mercurialis annua and eruca vesicaria.
-Others are distributed in almost the entire territory but Lanzarote and Fuerteventura (Eastern Canary islands) such as the Southern maidenhair fern, maidenhair spleenwort, cynoglossum Creticum (of the same family than the borage), and the couch grass.
+There are certain plant species that occur in the entire Spanish territory, including the archipelagoes, such as the Dryopteris filix-mas, Arum italicum (of the same genus as adder's meat), borage, lamb's quarters, Bermuda grass, Mercurialis annua and Eruca vesicaria.
+Others are distributed in almost the entire territory except for Lanzarote and Fuerteventura (eastern Canary islands) such as the southern maidenhair fern, maidenhair spleenwort, Cynoglossum creticum (Boraginaceae), and Elymus repens.